jareddantis/gwa-calc/README.md

 * GWA calculation and grade transmutation for Philippine Science High School students
 * Support for up to 5 sets of 20 custom subjects (for students from other universities)
+* Share subject sets and calculate with your friends through in-app QR codes
 * Progressive Web App (can be installed offline)
 * Night mode